mauzeh/showcase/README.md

 This code sample includes a TaskWorkflowVoter class which checks whether or not a given user is allowed to perform a status transition of a task.

-Interesting files that I think you should review
+The files that I think you should review
 --------------------------------
 For an assessment of the code quality in this repository, please review in particular the following files: